AZSTARYS® is available at your local pharmacy — see savings offer for eligible patients

 Sign up for the latest information about AZSTARYS

-ADHD, Attention Deficit Hyperactivity Disorder; AMP, amphetamine; ER, extended-release.
+ADHD, Attention Deficit Hyperactivity Disorder; ER, extended-release.

 Important Safety Information